 The Jews are a family.
 All of us (including converts) are descended from the first parents Abraham and Sarah.
 And while we acknowledge our kinship with the entire human race, we maintain our identity as an old tribe, a noisy, argumentative, at times dysfunctional, at times remarkable family: the Children of Israel, the Jewish People.

-In the center of all these circles is the seventh circle of the Jewish people in which we each make our own intensely personal decisions around Jewish identity.
+It is in this context that we each make our own intensely personal decisions around Jewish identity.
 We explore our relationship to the miraculous and complex Jewish society being built in Israel, our ancient homeland, and also seek a meaningful response to the Holocaust and other outbreaks of violence against Jews throughout history.
 Each of us attempts to piece together an identity that simultaneously honors our Jewish heritage and affirms our inter-connectedness with our non-Jewish friends and neighbors.

 Inspiration for Your Personal Practice